 Check brake linings or pads for thickness, dragging, and dry lube on the two pins.
 Every other tire change check the brake cam rod O-rings and lubrication.

 Inspect rear brake switch & rear brake pedal adjustment.
 Lubricate pedal and linkage.

 Adjust swing arm; grease through pin adjustors.

 Clean air cleaner.
-REPLACE air filter upon condition [usually 30K max, sometimes can go to 40K+]
+REPLACE air filter upon condition [usually 30K max.]

 Yearly and/or Seasonal, typically done Pre-Winter, including Winter storage if done: